jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 )
 ```

-StarRocks-specific physical properties for a table are configured by passing special keyword arguments, prefixed with `starrocks_`, either directly to the `Table` constructor or within the `__table_args__` dictionary for ORM style.
+StarRocks-specific physical attributes for a table are configured by passing special keyword arguments, prefixed with `starrocks_`, either directly to the `Table` constructor or within the `__table_args__` dictionary for ORM style.

 #### Available Table-Level Options